CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 More commands can be added on to the current application.
 This allows for greater functionality to suit various users.

 > Examples:
+> * Redo command
+> * Mark items as complete
+> * Sort by date
 > * Search for empty slots.
 > * Add recurring tasks.

 ### **Integration With Other Scheduler Apps**

 **KeyboardWarrior** currently does not integrate with any other scheduler apps (e.g. `Google Calender`).
 This added functionality would be useful to attract current users of the other scheduler apps.

-### **Secure Data**

-Data could be secured through encryption so that only users can only access their own data to ensure privacy.
+We could do this by syncing the data across apps so the user can benefit from using their previous apps with ours.

 <!-- @@author A0139820E -->